-The Lysekil research site is situated on the Swedish West coast, about 100 km north of Gothenburg, near the municipality of Lysekil.
-The site is located 2 km offshore, between a northern (58º 11’ 85” N, 11º 22’ 46” E) and a southern navigational marker (58º 11’ 63” N, 11º 22’ 46” E) signaling the research area to avoid interference with shipping.
+The Lysekil research site is situated on the Swedish West coast, about 100 km North of Gothenburg, near the municipality of Lysekil.
+The site is located 2 km offshore, between a northern (58º 11’ 85” N, 11º 22’ 46” E) and a southern navigational marker (58º 11’ 63” N, 11º 22’ 46” E) signalling the research area to avoid interference with shipping.

 During 2004–2011 the County Administration gave several necessary consents for ten wave energy converters, along with an additional 30 buoys for environmental impact studies.
 Special consents were needed, such as for the sea cable from the project area to the mainland grid at the nearby island of Gullholmen.
 All old consents ran until the end of 2013.
 At the end of 2014, a full-scale application was filed to the Environmental Court which was proceeded by a large number of consultations and full-scale Environmental Impact Assessment.
 Consultations with stakeholders involved local inhabitants, fishing organizations, local governments and the National Maritime Administration and were necessary in order to obtain the permits referred to above and thereby the use of the area.
 The new permit came into legal force in June of 2015 and lasts through 2034.
 It allows arrays of maximum 20 wave power devices, 2 substations and land cables, plus related equipment.
 The new permit allows for the use of an area of 0.5 km2 and will make it possible for external use of test site area.
 External users, however, will need consent from regional authority regarding equipment whereas the EIA can be used for area description, etc.